aarondtaveras/Northern_Quantification/README.md

-# DNA_Normalization
+# Norther_Quantification
-A general purpose application that computes useful information about Northern Blot Analyses.
+A general purpose application that computes and quantifies useful information about Northern Blot Analyses.

 # Build Instructions:
 Run `g++ main.cpp` to produce your executable.

 Run the executable with the input data as follows: `./exe.out <data.csv> `.

 All given input data MUST be cleaned to achieve the proper results, and be in a `.csv` format.

 # Run-time Instructions:

 Use the following commands to compute statistics:
   `b/gapdh` - Computes band over gapdh per each trial.

   `tscore` - Computes t scores for band over gapdh per trial.

   `average < tscore || m/area || b/gapdh >` - Computes the average for the given argument.
 Arguments ARE case/space-sensitive.

   `extract <output.txt>` - Extracts current computed data to a text file named "results.txt".
 The file is overwritten by        default, and is written to "results.txt" by default.

 # Cleaned Data: